jla2000/lazydocs.nvim/README.md

 # lazydocs.nvim 

 Neovim plugin that generates doxygen comments based on treesitter info.
-(Currently, only C++ is supported) When you put your cursor on a C++ function declaration or definition, you
+(Currently, only C++ is supported) When you put your cursor on a C++ function declaration or definition, you will have a code action available to generate a doxygen comment.

+Please feel free to create PR's or Issues.
+Any help is appreciated.

 ## Dependencies